ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 ## B2.1.
 Setting up

 You will execute the following tasks on the command line.
-If you are new at this, you can have a look at any of these cheat sheets for help:
+If you are new at this, you can have a look at one of these cheat sheets for help:

 https://learncodethehardway.org/unix/bash_cheat_sheet.pdf